 I just want to make it very clear that I don’t intend to make fun of the US Government.
 I am an upstanding, patriotic citizen of the United States.
 Honest.
-In fact, here at MUO we have a very wide assortment of articles that promote some of the best online resources that the US Government has to offer, such as Mark’s list of 5 awesome government websites, or my list of data mashups offered at government websites.
+In fact, here at MUO we have a very wide assortment of articles that promote some of the best online resources that the US Government has to offer, such as my list of data mashups offered at government websites.

 With that said, I do have a very personal, intense dislike of bureaucracy and lack of common sense.
 So even though there are plenty of great websites and online resources offered by the US Government, there are also a whole lot of silly online sites as well.
 In some cases, the waste of resources is so blatant that US taxpayers should be outraged.

 Entertaining Or “Educating” Children?

 If you’re read the book 1984 by George Orwell, then you know how creepy it is to see any government in the world attempting to “educate” children.
 Visions of brainwashing and propaganda come to mind.
 Those of you that were students during the Cold War will remember the whole “Duck and Cover” campaign.

 Well now that there’s terrorism, hurricanes and pandemic diseases to fear, the US Government is busy getting Americans “ready” for any catastrophe with Ready.gov.
 The creepiest part of the U.S. government site is the “Ready Kids” area that educates kids about all of the threats families can face and must be prepared for.

 Yet another government agency that has no clue when it comes to communicating with children is the US Treasury.
 On the Treasury’s website for kids called TreasuryDirect Kids, you’ll find all sorts of explanations and definitions that no child younger than 18 would be likely to even understand.